 Reference Architecture That Survives Production

-- Payment execution for Lightning node interaction.
+- Payment execution: Lightning node interaction.

-- Data and audit layer for request-to-settlement traceability.
+- Data and audit layer: request-to-settlement traceability.

-- Observability stack for traces, metrics, and structured logs.
+- Observability stack: traces, metrics, structured logs.

 Open-Source Stack Choices Without Lock-In

-- LND for broad ecosystem support.
+- LND offers broad ecosystem support and extensive API documentation.

 Five Capabilities Teams Need Before Scaling